bedops/bedops/docs/_build/html/_sources/content/reference/set-operations/bedops.txt

 .. admonition:: Example
    :class: admonition-example

-   To demonstrate ``--chop``, we use a sorted set called ``Regions.bed`` and compute a set of one-base genomic regions across both elements in this set:
+   To demonstrate ``--chop``, we use a sorted set called ``Regions.bed`` and compute a set of one-base genomic regions constructed from the merged input elements:

    .. code:: bash